eli-rodriguezperez/web/content/posts/lorcana-green-blue-probabilities/lorcana-green-blue-probabilities.en.md

 ## Altering for ramp

 This has long been a discussion in the community, also for other ramp dependant decks.
 You normally throw everything away to have the best chance to draw back ramp after 7 new cards.
-The two cards that generated discussion as to why to Alter a different way were Pawpsicle and Develop your Brain.
+The two cards that generated discussion as to why to Alter a different way were _Pawpsicle_ and _Develop your Brain_.
 Which change the math around being able to draw the ramp we need after the Alter phase.
-Taking pawp out of the ecuation, there is another card that people run sometimes in GB, which is Bobby.
-Bobby doesn't exactly draw you a card but it lets you dig one card deeper.
+Taking pawp out of the ecuation, there is another card that people run sometimes in GB, which is _Bobby_. _Bobby_ doesn't exactly draw you a card, but it lets you dig one card deeper.
 Develop allows us to dig two cards deeper.

-Keeping develop with no ramp has been the main question for x8 ramp blue decks for a while, and I was on the boat for throwing it because I thought the variance of not seeing that last extra card didn't compensate for the two cards you're seeing later, but I did the math, and it turns out it does.
+Keeping _DyB_ with no ramp has been the main question for x8 ramp blue decks for a while, and I was on the boat for throwing it because I thought the variance of not seeing that last extra card didn't compensate for the two extra cards you're seeing later, but I did the math, and it turns out it does.
 It's kinda stupid to argue about this decision, as the difference is so minuscule that most of the time it won't matter.
 But nonetheless, knowing that seeing two cards after shuffling is better than the extra chance that seeing 14 cards deep before shuffling gives is something that applies to most decks and is information that I will use looking forward.

 This data is taken from a script that a fellow GB player made for making simulations on the Alter phase and then two turns of play, to calculate the mean for how many times depending on the situation you're in you will draw ramp.
 I modified the script to run several simulations so that I could calculate Standard Deviation, to get a bit of context.
 The mean doesn't always tell the full story, but variance, in this case stdev gives us a look at the inconsistency over all those simulations.

 This stats are the result of a simulation where 100.000 players "played" 500 games with a determined way of playing if not finding ramp in the first seven cards.
-This takes into account all the different nuances that can occur, like throwing 7 can sometimes give you a develop, or throwing 6 but drawing into another develop.
+This takes into account all the different nuances that can occur, like throwing 7 can sometimes result in having a _DyB_, or throwing 6 but drawing into another _DyB_.
 Even with all that the stats are clear.
-Even though that it's a stupidly small number, keeping develop is always the best, it even nets smaller variance.
+Even though that it's a stupidly small number, keeping _DyB_ is always the best, it even nets smaller variance.
 So in about 0.55 games every 500 OTP and 0.4 games OTD, you will not find ramp if you throw away your develop as opposed to keeping it, while also being a tiny bit less consistent.
-Without taking variance into consideration, which only improves the odds for keeping DyB.
+Without taking variance into consideration, which only improves the odds for keeping _DyB_.

 (script will be provided but not present in this article)